36 Different Types of Pasta (with Pictures)

 Rotelle

-One of the most fun pasta shapes out there, rotelle (or rotelli) is wheel-shaped and usually about the size of a nickel.
-These noodles have large gaps that are perfect for catching chunks of meat and globes of thick cream sauce.
-They are also a great choice for adding a little levity to soups and pasta salads.
+One of the most visually fun pasta shapes available, rotelle (also called rotelli) is wheel-shaped and roughly the size of a nickel.
+The large gaps between the spokes are perfect for catching chunks of vegetables or globes of thick cream sauce.
+Also a great choice for soups and pasta salads where the shape adds visual interest.

 Rotini